CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_download.md

 ## 1. Software

-All the necessary software tools will be available in the [GitHub repository](https://github.com/CadenzaProject) by March 2023.
+All the necessary software tools will be available from [Clarity-Cadenza GitHub repository](https://github.com/claritychallenge/clarity)

 We recommend installing the software first and then following the instructions in the repository's README for downloading and unpacking the data.